U.S. to raise passport map issue with China

 “We do have concerns about this map which is causing tension and anxiety between and among the states in the South China Sea,” State Department spokeswoman Victoria Nuland told a news briefing.
 “We do intend to raise this with the Chinese in terms of it not being helpful to the environment we all seek to resolve these issues.”

-India, which also claims two Himalayan regions shown on the map as Chinese territory, is responding by issuing visas stamped with its own version of the borders [ID:nL4N0931XJ].
+India, which also claims two Himalayan regions shown on the map as Chinese territory, is responding by issuing visas stamped with its own version of the borders.

 The United States, which has urged China and its Southeast Asian neighbors to agree on a code of conduct as a first step toward reducing tensions over the South China Sea, will continue to accept the new Chinese passports because they meet the standards of a legal travel document.